noahMacg/BIT446_T6_logisticRegression/README.md

 - Trained separate LR models with different feature variables combinations
 - Analyzed multicollinearity through corelation matrices, variance inflation factors, and the determinant of the correlation matrices.
-- Found that although VIF did not find correlation, the matrix and determinant of the matrix did find correlation and VIF is sometimes not a good indicator.
 - After evaluating the correlation of features, validated models of 1,2,3 features and evaluated their metrics.
 - Balance between minimizing feature corelation and performance was found using 2